Netflix's A-List Musical Starring Ariana Grande & Meryl Streep Is Already Causing A Stir

 "The message at the heart of the show should be the focus of The Prom, not what big huge stars they can get," another said.
 "I’m honestly really, really disappointed by the Prom movie casting news.
 They should have just filmed the Broadway production."

 The project is still in its very early stages, so there's ample time for Murphy to take note.
-Until then, you can familiarize yourself with the soundtrack below.
+Until then, you can familiarise yourself with the soundtrack below.

 Advertisement